danelahman/lograc-2022/README.md

 Most of the interaction with Agda when solving exercises, writing code, and proving theorems happens via keyboard shortcuts.
-Depending on which editor you chose to use, see the above links for cheat sheets of these keyboard shortcuts.
-We will introduce the most important ones and train them into your fingers during the first lectures and exercises.
+Depending on which editor you chose to use, see the above links for lists of these shortcuts.

+We will of course introduce the most important keyboard shortcuts and train them into your fingers during the first lectures and exercises.

 # Getting the course materials